davidpchardy/docker-jk2/jk2-server/readme.txt

 -If you are running the server behind a NAT box, any client machine also behind that NAT box will not be able to see the server listed in the "internet" list.
  Switch to the local lan setting instead.

-© 2002 LucasArts Entertainment Company LLC, © 2002 Lucasfilm Ltd
-& ™ or ® as indicated.
-All rights reserved.
-Used Under Authorization.
-LucasArts and the LucasArts logo are registered trademarks of Lucasfilm Ltd.
-Activision is a registered trademark of Activision, Inc. © 2002 Activision, Inc.
-This product contains software technology licensed from Id Software, Inc. Id Technology © 1999-2002 Id Software, Inc.
-All other trademarks and trade names are the properties of their respective owners.